OfficialThomas/Modded-Rocket-Patrol/README.md

 # Modded-Rocket-Patrol
+Thomas Noell
+Modded Rocket Patrol
+6/28/2021
+Time: 10 Hours

 Second assignment of CMPM 120 during Summer 2021.
 A Phaser 3 clone/remake of the APF-M1000 built-in gallery shooter, Rocket Patrol.
 This version includes modifications made to the game to change the experience.

-The mods for this game include:
+Point Breakdown:
-- A time display for seconds remaining
+- Display the time remaining (in seconds) on the screen (10)
-- Additional time when a ship is destroyed
+- Implement a new timing/scoring mechanism that adds time to the clock for successful hits (20)
-- Rocket is now controlled by the mouse and fired with left click
+- Implement mouse control for player movement and mouse click to fire (20)
-- New artwork for in-game assets (rocket, spaceship, explosion)
+- Create new artwork for all of the in-game assets (rocket, spaceships, explosion) (20)
-- New explosion sfx that are randomized on player impact
+- Create 4 new explosion SFX and randomize which one plays on impact (10)
-- A New ship that's smaller and faster and worth more
+- Create a new spaceship type (w/ new artwork) that's smaller, moves faster, and is worth more points (20)

 Here is the link to the github page: https://officialthomas.github.io/Modded-Rocket-Patrol/